How to buy Samsung (005930) shares in Australia

-While Samsung's payout ratio might seem fairly standard, it's worth remembering that Samsung may be investing much of the rest of its net profits in future growth.
+While Samsung's payout ratio might seem low, this can signify that Samsung is investing more in its future growth.

 Have Samsung's shares ever split?

-Samsung's shares were split on a 50:1 basis on 15 May 2018.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 50 shares.
+Samsung's shares were split on a 50:1 basis on 16 May 2018.
+So if you had owned 1 share the day before the split, the next day you would own 50 shares.
 This wouldn't directly have changed the overall worth of your Samsung shares – just the quantity.
 However, indirectly, the new 98% lower share price could have impacted the market appetite for Samsung shares which in turn could have impacted Samsung's share price.

 Samsung share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (KO average) beta is 1, while Samsung's is 0.9393.
+Beta measures a share's volatility in relation to the market.
+The market (KO average) beta is 1, while Samsung's is 0.872.
 This would suggest that Samsung's shares are less volatile than average (for this exchange).

 Frequently asked questions